A story about improvement, re-evaluation, and a redesign exercise.

 The improvement of understanding is for two ends: first, our own increase of knowledge; secondly, to enable us to deliver that knowledge to others.– John Locke

 To acknowledge where you are, and where you want to be, is essential to growth and improvement.
-In the birth of this project, which will be referred to as “Muscle X” an appliance that backs up data.
+This project will be referred to as “Muscle X”, an appliance that backs up data.
+Since this is an already existing product, we had to evaluate the current functionality as well as interview users of the product to better understand what needs to be improved.

-This is what we know of the persona, the backup admin.
+This is what we know about the persona, the backup admin, who uses this Muscle X…

-- To understand the gap between the UI and the CLISH because having the customer jump between the two experiences is not simple
+- To understand the gap between the user interface and the command line interface because having the customer jump between the two experiences is not simple

 - To simplify appliance management because complexity is not appealing to customers and our users

-- Give them a UI with all of the information they need, as well as guidance on what decisions they should make
+- Give them a user interface with all of the information they need, as well as recommendations on what decisions they should make

 My teammate Steph, an interaction designer, and Linlin, a user researcher, and I conducted the interviews, which helped us identify what needed to be improved in Muscle X.